-Central Oklahoma Workforce Innovation Board (COWIB) is responsible for setting policies for its staff members.
-The Board employs the Chief Executive Officer (CEO), to whom it delegates responsibility of the day-to-day administration of the Agency.
-The CEO manages the staff using policies approved by the Board.
+The Central Oklahoma Workforce Innovation Board (COWIB) is responsible for establishing policies for its staff members.
+The Board employs the Chief Executive Officer (CEO), to whom it delegates responsibility for the day-to-day administration of the organization.
+The CEO manages COWIB staff using policies approved by the Board.